-This limits residential outdoor irrigation watering days for Newport Beach water customers to four days per week through October and two days per week November through March 2015.
+This limits residential outdoor irrigation watering days for Newport Beach water customers to two days per week through October and one day per week November through March 2016.
 Find out your watering days here and your target reduction goal here along with other important details about Level Three restrictions.

 The City hosted a waterwise gardener workshop in April.
 During the workshop, attendees learned about the drought, water conservation and improving their landscape using California Friendly plants.
 If you missed the workshop, you can watch the video to learn the tips for rethinking your landscape.